pra-navi/tp/docs/UserGuide.md

 #### 5. Deleting a person entry: `deletePerson`

-{% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="This action is irreversible." %}

 Allows you to remove an outdated person from your contact list with ease.

+{% include admonition.html type="danger" title="Danger" body="

+This action is irreversible.

+" %}

 <h4>Format:</h4>